 "The alien enzyme is causing the Earth's atmosphere to get thinner, and violent storms are sweeping the world.
 Intel get the scientists to develop a solution, to be sold on their terms.
 A counter-revolution led by the former president overthrows the rebels and Intel."

-On this day in 1972, Ace Of Wands aired "The Meddlers: Part 2."
-This served as the second episode in the program's third (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 1972 (in the United Kingdom), Ace Of Wands aired "The Meddlers: Part 2."
+Officially, this served as the second episode in the program's third (and final) season, and here's the plot summary as provided by IMDB.com:

 "With his new companions, Nikki and Chas, Tarot investigates a strange curse which has frightened the smallholders away from a London street market.
 Mr Dove, who watches from a nearby tower block through his binoculars, and Mockers, the local 'prophet of doom' are determined to hamper his progress."